Naiyoko/nova-markdown/tutorials/custom_preply.md

 ![EditDesc](https://cdn.discordapp.com/attachments/711551301334597662/892792864910757928/unknown.png)

 5. Let's do one more, to give you an example on how to use what are called **variables**.
 Variables are exactly what the word describes - they change, depending on, well, variables.
-For example, let's edit the description again.
+For example, let's edit the title of our embed.
 Let's run `editembed EmbedName title Thank you for partnering, $(user.nick)!`.
 What this will do, is replace `$(user.nick)` with the name of whoever posted the partnership/affiliate as shown **here**:

 ![VarExample](https://cdn.discordapp.com/attachments/711551301334597662/892794745582141450/unknown.png)